Poland men's national volleyball team: 2015

 Head coach Stephane Antiga appointed players to the Polish national team on 2 April 2015.
 The new chosen captain of the team was Karol Kłos, who replaced a previous one – Michał Winiarski.
 During the matches of intercontinental round of World League, the captain of Polish team was Michał Kubiak, because of Kłos' injury.

 They began season with intercontinental round of World League 2015.
 First match with Russia, Poland won 3–0.
-Most Valuable Player of match was Mateusz Bieniek, who played his first match in senior national team.
+Most valuable player of match was Mateusz Bieniek, who played his first match in senior national team.
 After break to national team returned a few players – Bartosz Kurek, Jakub Jarosz, Grzegorz Łomacz, Piotr Gacek, Wojciech Grzyb.
 Next day, Poland beat Russia in five-set match (3–2).
-Most Valuable Player of match was Bartosz Kurek (23 pts).
+Most valuable player of match was Bartosz Kurek (23 pts).
 On 5 June 2015 Poland beat Iran (3–1).
-Bartosz Kurek scored 30 pts and he was Most Valuable Player of match.
+Bartosz Kurek scored 30 pts and he was Most valuable player of match.
 Next day, Poland won another meeting with Iran (3–2) and MVP was chosen Michał Kubiak.
 On 12 June 2015 Poland lost first match with United States (3–2) after almost 3 hours meeting.
 It was first lost match of Poland since 10 September 2014, when they lost with U.S. national team at World Championship.
 Next day, Poland also lost with American players (3–1).
-After spending one week in United States, Poland moved to Russian ground – Kazan, where won two matches against Russia (3–1) and (3–2).
+After spending one week in United States, Poland moved to Russian ground – Kazan, where they won two matches against Russia (3–1) and (3–2).
 Then they flew to Tehran.
 After a spectacular meeting, Poland lost first match on 26 June (3–2).
 Two days later, Polish national team beat Iran (3–1).
 Polish team spent three weeks in tour and they came back to Poland on last matches of intercontinental round with United States.
 On 3 July 2015 Poland beat USA in tie-break and achieved two points, which gave Polish team a qualification to final round of World League 2015 in Rio de Janeiro.
 Next day, they lost match (1–3).
 Poland qualified for the Pool J with Serbia and Italy.
 On 17 July Poland won match over Italy (3–1) and qualified to semi-final.
 Main leader in this important meeting was Michał Kubiak, who scored 19 pts.
 Next day, Serbia won over Poland (2–3), but Polish team gained 1 pt and took first place in Pool J. On 18 July, Poland lost semi-final with France (2–3).
 On 19 July Poland did not achieve bronze, because of lost with USA (0–3).
 Polish team had problems with own errors.
 Poland took 4th place in edition of the World League 2015.
-Polish players achieved two individual awards – Michał Kubiak was one of the Best Outside Spiker and Paweł Zatorski was Best Libero.
+Polish players achieved two individual awards – Michał Kubiak was one of the Best outside spiker and Paweł Zatorski was Best libero.
 In 2–9 August all players, whose were in final round in Rio de Janeiro went to training camp in Arłamów and two players joined to team (Włodarczyk, Kłos).
 Then the team without Wrona was training in Spała.